 = Heads Up =

-Currently libnetfilter_conntrack supports two different APIs: The old one that
+libnetfilter_conntrack used to provided two different APIs: The old one had

-has several limitations and the new one that solves such deficiencies.
-Thus,
+library only provides the new API that solves former deficiencies.
+Thus, make

 = References =